The Great Reset & the Fourth Industrial Revolution

 ‘It is notable that through much of their empire-colonial relationship between the United Kingdom and India, the colony had the larger GDP.
 This was the case from 1820 through 1900.
 This is principally due to the larger population of India.
 For example, in 1870, India’s GDP was one-third larger than that of the United Kingdom.
 In the same year, however, the UK GDP per capita was six times that of India.

-GDP projections produced for 2050, by… Price Waterhouse Coopers indicate that even more significant changes could be ahead.
-PWC expects China to have GDP of $61 trillion (US$2014).
-India is projected to be restored to its previous second place, at $42 trillion, just ahead of the United States ($41 trillion).
-BRIICs members Indonesia and Brazil would be 4th and 5th, while BRIICs Russia would be 8th.
+BRIICs members Indonesia [currently 17th] and Brazil [currently 10th] would be 4th and 5th, while BRIICs Russia would be 8th.
 Mexico [6th] and Japan [7th] would follow Brazil, with Nigeria [9th] and Germany [10th] rounding out the top ten.
 If PWC is right, the dominance of China and the United States might be supplanted by the historically dominant duo of China and India.
 Of course, no one knows for sure.
 Forecasting economics is even harder than forecasting population.’

 We learn some very salient points from this data.

-Four, it is China which has witnessed the most dramatic economic reversal, being one-tenth the size of the United states in 1980 and within 30 years – a similar time frame we have now before us from 2022 to 2050 – moved from tenth to second in the world.
+Four: It is China which has witnessed the most dramatic economic reversal, being one-tenth the size of the United states in 1980 and within 30 years – a similar time frame we have now before us from 2022 to 2050 – moved from tenth to second in the world.

-Seven, the predictions by PWC are enlightening and if correct, a circle is being completed with China and India regaining the lengthy historical positions of number one and two.
+Seven: The predictions by PWC are enlightening and if correct, a circle is being completed with China and India regaining the lengthy historical positions of number one and two.
 Is the United States ascendancy on the wane, has it been an aberration of history.
 Will they dip forever, or only for a period, to resurface at number one again?

 The world has changed and the last century was very different from the four that preceded it.
 Was it far-fetched for China to move from tenth to second in the space of thirty years?
 No, it wasn’t.
 There is good cause to consider a similar scenario with Russia.
 It may not happen by 2050, but happen, it will.